 - Enamel erosion from gastroesophageal reflux disease (GERD) or bulimia nervosa

 - Malnourishment (such as vitamin and mineral deficiencies)

 - Having certain conditions that decrease the flow of saliva in the mouth, such as Sjogren syndrome

-- For children: having caregivers or siblings with severe tooth decay
+- For children: having parents or siblings with severe tooth decay

 Babies are also at risk for developing cavities.
 Habits that can increase the risk include giving a bottle between regular feedings or while in bed at night.